CongressWiki/democracy/infrastructure/aws/README.md

 # AWS Automation

-Stand up the physical layer of this application on AWS.
+Stand up layers 1-5 of the Democracy application on AWS.

 ## :rocket: Quick Start